slavaim/Windows-System-Wide-Filter/README.md

   I developed this project in 2006-2007.
 The drivers were tested but some functionality is missing.
 The project is closed and will not be supported.

-  You can use the code and compiled driver for educational purposses.
+  You can use the code and compiled drivers for educational purposses.
 The commercial usage or code/binary distribution is not allowed.

   You can contact the author via his blog http://modpager.blogspot.com.au or facebook https://www.facebook.com/profile.php?id=100010119092130 or linkedin https://www.linkedin.com/profile/view?id=6575657